B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/CreateSchema.rst

 - The training file passed to create the schema is also included in ``OutputFolderName/SchemaName`` and will be automatically detected during the allele calling process.

-- A file with the coordinates of the identified genes in each genome passed to create the schema, ``cds_coordinates.tsv``.
+- The ``cds_coordinates.tsv`` file contains the coordinates (genome unique identifier, contig identifier, start position, stop position, protein identifier attributed by chewBBACA, and coding strand (chewBBACA<=3.2.0 assigns 1 to the forward strand and 0 to the reverse strand and chewBBACA>=3.3.0 assigns 1 and -1 to the forward and reverse strands, respectively)) of the CDSs identified in each genome.

-- A file with the list of alleles predicted by Prodigal that were excluded based on the minimum sequence length value and the presence of ambiguous bases, ``invalid_cds.txt``.
+- The ``invalid_cds.txt`` file contains the list of alleles predicted by Prodigal that were excluded based on the minimum sequence size value and presence of ambiguous bases.